GSD

 Source: Netlify

-If the check passes, the user is taken to their profile page or dashboard, and if the check fails, they are redirected to the login page and will see errors explaining why the check failed.
+If successful, the requested page is displayed.
+Otherwise, the user is redirected to the login page and will see errors explaining why the check failed.

 This pattern has the disadvantage of displaying secure content to an unauthenticated user.

-Here’s some sample code of how client-side authentication works:
+Here’s some sample code of how the static generation authentication pattern works:

 export default function UserProfile() {